 • A balance of GIVE and FAST skills

 You, of course, may have dozens of different ideas.

-I love this particularly pretty art journal but if you have another favorite way to preserve or share your work, I’d love for you to let me know by writing me at firstname.lastname@example.org.
+I love this particularly pretty art journal (and this one is my second favorite) but if you have another favorite way to preserve or share your work, I’d love for you to let me know by writing me at email@example.com.

 Daily DBT practice can change your life for the better.
 How are you keeping track of your thoughts, emotions, and behaviors today?

 Interested in learning more about DBT skills, ideas, and strategies?
 Check out My Dialectical Life—a DBT self-help tool.